pallene-lang/pallene/doc/manual.md

 end
 ```

-If we pass this `sum.pln` file to the `pallenec` compiler, it will output a `sum.so` Lua extension module:
+If we put this subroutine in a file named `sum.pln` and pass this file to the `pallenec` compiler, it will output a `sum.so` Lua extension module:

 ```
 $ ./pallenec sum.pln